NEWS Headlines… “Defence admits three-year delay in warning people about toxic foam danger”

 Key Report Findings

-- Defence admits it should have gone public about the dangers of perfluorinated chemicals three years before it did.
+- The defence admits it should have gone public about the dangers of perfluorinated chemicals three years before it did.

 - The chemicals entered groundwater after being used at 18 bases around Australia.